Call us to get started 855-854-2679

 Squirrel Trapping

 Before we could repair the squirrel damage to the exterior, we need to safely remove the squirrel.
 Adult squirrels are quick and crafty.
 It makes it very difficult to capture them.
-In this case, we used a one-way valve and a squirrel trap.
-We sealed the other entry points so the squirrel had only one exit point.
-She safely evicted herself from the house.

 After the squirrels have been removed, it is essential to prevent future squirrel problems.
 Whole-home exclusions identify any potential entry point such as gaps around siding, vents, chimneys, and windows, to keep squirrels out of homes.
 We close the holes with materials squirrels cannot gnaw through.
 Trimming branches away from home can remove easy access to your roof.